-Second, check for deposition of sand or silt, or excessive growth of algae (> 6 mm thick), on visible habitats.
+Second, check for deposition of sand, silt, or excessive growth of algae on visible habitats.
 While a light dusting of sand or silt and some algal growth is normal, excessively thick coatings will reduce habitability of the substrate.
 Smothering on visible habitats is indicated if sand, silt, or algae is present on a substrate in an amount greater than typically expected (3-6 mm).
-Determine a percentage value for visible habitats that are not habitable due to sand and/or silt and/or algal smothering.
+Other signs of habitat smothering include recently buried habitats (discovered by probing substrate), excessively shifting sand, or a substantial silt turbidity plume from agitating the substrate.
+Determine a percentage value for habitats that are not habitable due to sand and/or silt and/or algal smothering.
 If less than 25% of habitats are smothered and adequate stable pools are present, score in the optimal category, and score in the suboptimal if more than 25% of habitats are smothered, for any kind of smothering (including algal).
 If there is a high degree (> 50%) of algal smothering but adequate stable pools are present, score in the suboptimal, and use the rapid periphyton survey (DEP SOP FS 7230) for further investigation of algal coverage.

 Add the scores for the primary habitat components (see sections 2.3-2.6 above) and record this primary score on the form.
 The primary habitat components refer to in-stream features.